Home and Community Based Services-Settings Rule Implementation

 AUCD HCBS Settings Special Interest Group (SIG)

 The full HCBS SIG is part of AUCD’s workplan for ACL’s Grassroots Project.
 It is open to anyone.
 The SIG meets monthly (see meeting times).
-During the monthly meetings opportunities for states to make public comments during hcbs waiver open comment periods and other opportunities for stakeholder involvement are discussed and work that is being done across the AUCD network is highlighted.
+During the monthly meetings opportunities for states to make public comments during HCBS waiver open comment periods and other opportunities for stakeholder involvement are discussed and work that is being done across the AUCD network is highlighted.
 Additionally, there are 3 working groups (stakeholder engagement, quality, knowledge translation) which are part of this SIG, are facilitated by co-chairs.
 Meetings for these workgroups occur outside of the larger SIG meeting.
 The HCBS SIG has a steering committee which helps to decide topics and priority issues.

 Register for the Monthly Meetings Here.